Pigmentation Removal

 Try and avoid any other triggers that may stimulate the problem.

-To prevent Melasma and stubborn pigmentation returning maintenance therapy is required.
+To prevent Melasma and stubborn pigmentation returning, maintenance therapy is required.
 You can opt for repeat treatments once the pigment has returned.
 However, we usually recommend selected topical skin care.
-If you start it immediately after treatment with regular reviews at the clinic in case your regime needs changing, we can help you manage the pigmentation to reduce the risk of it returning.
+If you start it immediately after treatment with regular reviews at the clinic in case your regimen needs changing, we can help you manage the pigmentation to reduce the risk of it returning.